 The European Commission announced the preliminary findings of its Google investigation.
 The Commission’s preliminary view is that Google has abused its dominant position by implementing a strategy on mobile devices to preserve and strengthen its dominance in general internet search.
 First, the practices mean that Google Search is pre-installed and set as the default, or exclusive, search service on most Android devices sold in Europe.
 Second, the practices appear to close off ways for rival search engines to access the market, via competing mobile browsers and operating systems.
 In addition, they also seem to harm consumers by stifling competition and restricting innovation in the wider mobile space.
 The Commission’s concerns are outlined in a Statement of Objections addressed to Google and its parent company, Alphabet.

 Dublin 21st April – CCPC Drops Kerry Appeal.

-The Competition and Consumer Protection Commission announced that it has decided not to pursue its Supreme Court appeal in relation to Kerry Foods acquisition of Breeo Foods.
+The Competition and Consumer Protection Commission (CCPC) announced that it has decided not to pursue its Supreme Court appeal in relation to Kerry Foods acquisition of Breeo Foods.
 The CCPC’s predecessor, the Competition Authority blocked the merger in 2008 but this decision was overturned on appeal to the High Court in what is the only appeal against a decision by the CA/CCPC since responsibility for deciding on mergers was assigned to it in July 2003.
 According to media reports the CCPC is to pay half of Kerry’s High Court costs.
 Compecon advised Kerry on the transaction.